fuzzlove/PY2B64-Shell-Encoded/README.md

 PORT = 446              # The same port as listener.
 ```

+---

+Updates (4/15/25)
+The client has been updated to change the IP and PORT.
+Also a compiled exe version has been included.

+The server source hasnt been changed but an exe version that listens on port 446 has been added.

+---

 Features: Custom encode commands before they are sent to the server.

 3/19/25 - By LiquidSky@S3 (c) 2025